databendlabs/databend/website/datafuse/docs/rfcs/query/2021-05-22-plan-expression.md

-# Expression and plan builder refactoring docs
+# Expression and plan builder

 ## Summary

 Logic plan and expression play a big role throughout the life cycle of SQL query.
 This doc is intended to explain the new design of expressions and plan builder.

-> Let's introduce expressions firstly
+## Expression

-## Alias Expression
+### Alias Expression

-Aliasing is useful in SQL, we can alias an complex expression as a short alias name.
+Aliasing is useful in SQL, we can alias a complex expression as a short alias name.
 Such as:
 `select a + 3 as b`.

 In the standard SQL protocol, aliasing can work in:

-- group by, eg: `select a + 3 as b, count(1) from table group by b`
+- Group By, eg: ```select a + 3 as b, count(1) from table group by b```
-- having, eg: `select a + 3 as b, count(1) as c from table group by b having c > 0`
+- Having, eg: ```select a + 3 as b, count(1) as c from table group by b having c > 0```
-- order by: eg: `select a + 3 as b from table order by b`
+- Order By: eg: ```select a + 3 as b from table order by b```

+!!! note "Notes"
-ClickHouse has extended the usage of expression alias, it can work in:
+    ClickHouse has extended the usage of expression alias, it can be work in:

-- recusive alias expression: eg: `select a + 1 as b, b + 1 as c`
+    - recursive alias expression: eg: `select a + 1 as b, b + 1 as c`

     - filter: eg: `select a + 1 as b, b + 1 as c  from table where c > 0`

     Note Currently we do not support clickhouse style alias expression.
 It can be implemented later.

 For expression alias, we only handle it at last, in projection stage.
 But We have to replace the alias of the expression as early as possible to prevent ambiguity later.